Destroyer (Kiss album): Background

-After attaining modest commercial success with their first three studio albums, Kiss achieved a commercial breakthrough with the 1975 concert album Alive!
-It was the first album by the band to be certified gold.
-The success of Alive!, which spent 110 weeks on the charts, benefited not only the struggling band but also their cash-strapped label Casablanca Records.
+After attaining modest commercial success with its first three studio albums, Kiss achieved a commercial breakthrough with the 1975 concert album Alive!, which was the first album by the band to be certified gold.
+The success of Alive!, which spent 110 weeks on the charts, benefited not only the struggling band but also its cash-strapped label Casablanca Records.
 Kiss signed a new contract with Casablanca in late 1975, partly because the label had been very supportive from the start of the band's career.
-The contract was for two albums, an indication that Casablanca was unsure if the group could duplicate the accomplishments of Alive!
+In an indication that Casablanca was uncertain whether the group could duplicate the accomplishments of Alive!, the contract was for only two albums.

 Songwriting and recording

-Rehearsals for Destroyer began in August 1975, while the group was embarking on their supporting tour for Alive!
+In August 1975, while the group was embarking on its supporting tour for Alive!, rehearsals for Destroyer began.
 Bob Ezrin, who had previously worked with Alice Cooper, was brought in to produce the album.
-The band felt that Ezrin was the right person to help them take their sound to the next level and to maintain the commercial success they had achieved with Alive!
+The band felt that Ezrin was the right person to maintain the commercial success the members had achieved with Alive! and to help them take the band's sound to the next level.
 Before meeting with Ezrin, the band had written and recorded a 15-song demo in the Magna Graphics Studio in August 1975.
 The first demo recorded during the Destroyer sessions was "Ain't None of Your Business" featuring Peter Criss on vocals.
 The plodding, heavy song, written by country songwriters Becky Hobbs and Lew Anderson, was rejected by the band and later appeared on the 1977 debut album by Detective.
 Although this song was rejected, other outside songs and suggestions were accepted by the band.
 In particular, Kim Fowley and Mark Anthony became important contributors during the songwriting process, bringing in the title and basic structure of the song "King of the Night Time World" from their previous band The Hollywood Stars' then-unreleased 1974 album Shine Like a Radio (which also featured the original version of the Alice Cooper song "Escape" from Welcome to My Nightmare).

-Ezrin flat out rejected most of the material, as only heavily re-worked versions of "God of Thunder" and "Detroit Rock City" made it to the album, and another song "Mad Dog" was pilfered for lyrics to "Sweet Pain" and a riff for "Flaming Youth".
-Other songs from this demo were re-worked for the following album Rock and Roll Over and Gene Simmons' 1978 solo album while others remained unreleased until the 2021 release of Destroyer as a 2CD set and Super Deluxe box set.
+Ezrin flat-out rejected most of the material; only heavily re-worked versions of "God of Thunder" and "Detroit Rock City" made it to the album, and another song, "Mad Dog", was pilfered for lyrics to "Sweet Pain" and a riff for "Flaming Youth".
+Other songs from this demo were re-worked for the following album Rock and Roll Over and Gene Simmons' 1978 solo album, while others remained unreleased until the 2021 release of Destroyer as a 2-CD set and Super Deluxe box set.